SWAIN COUNTY

 Field Trip Reports

-Southwest View from the Quarry of Upper Nantahala Gorge
+Southwest View from Quarry of Upper Nantahala Gorge

 Travertine dripstone